powerlang/powerlang/README.md

 [![Actions Status](https://github.com/powerlang/powerlang/workflows/CI/badge.svg)](https://github.com/powerlang/powerlang/actions)
 [![Documentation Status](https://readthedocs.org/projects/powerlang/badge/?version=latest)](https://powerlang.readthedocs.io/en/latest/?badge=latest)

-# Quick setup
+# Building

+**Note**: *following is tested on Linux, for Windows, please refer to section "Building launcher for Windows" at the end.*

 After cloning the repo, run make to create a pharo bootstrap image.
 This image will contain all the tools you need to generate your new language.

 ```
 git clone git@github.com:powerlang/powerlang.git
-cd powerlang
-make -C bootstrap
 ```

-Additionaly, you will need the sources of your language, that have to be placed in `bootstrap/specs/<your lang>`.
+Also you will need the sources of your language, that have to be placed in `bootstrap/specs/<your lang>`.
 Lets say you want to bootstrap Bee Smalltalk:

 ```